electricmagnetic/keadatabase-back/README.md

 * `src/synchronise/` - Command and helpers that syncs Django DB with provided CSVs
 * `src/theme/` - Django REST Framework customisations
 * `src/sightings/ - All sightings related information, including links to Bird objects
+* `src/report/` - The only non-read-only API endpoint, used for POSTing sightings

 Licence
 -------